Affiliate links on Android Authority may earn us a commission. Learn more.

 The same goes for books — and I’m a big offender of this with over 500 sitting in my Books app.
 Go through your downloaded books with a fine-tooth comb and remove the downloads to the ones that don’t strictly have to be on your phone.

 This likely applies to most mass-market fiction that you will likely read once and then never again.
-You can also ditch War & Peace which you downloaded to impress your date with, several years back.
+You can also ditch War & Peace, which you downloaded to impress your date several years back.

 Delete any unneeded notes